KaterinaWalter/javadocs/docs/unit2/notes205.md

 <div class="task" markdown="block">

-🎲 Try the game below written to practice Booleans.
-Click on **Booleans**, look at the color and number in the block and evaluate the boolean expression to choose `true` or `false`.
-Then, check on Compound for an added challenge.
+🎲 Try the game below written to practice Boolean Expressions.
+Click on **Booleans**, look at the color and number in the block, and _evaluate the boolean expression_ to select `true` or `false`.
+Then, check on _Compound_ for an added challenge.
 See how high a score you can get!

-<a href="https://csa-games.netlify.app/" target="_blank"><button class="btn">Boolean Game</button></a>
+<iframe height="700px" width="100%" style="margin-left:10%;max-width:80%" src="https://csa-games.netlify.app/"></iframe>

 </div>